Last Updated on March 26, 2022 by Grow with Bovees

 Another tip is to check your lawn for weeds and buy the right type of grass seed if needed.
 Sometimes yellowish weeds can take over a patch, and you’ll have to replant the correct grass seed to get it back.

 Green Grass Step 2: Water Wisely

-A healthy soil that absorbs and retains water is what your lawn needs to remain healthy.
-What’s key for when you water grass is understanding the porosity of your soil and how it affects your schedule.
+A healthy ground that absorbs and retains water is what your lawn needs to remain healthy.
+What’s key for when you water grass is understanding the porosity of the ground and how it affects your schedule.